 Ensure incoming EOC staff, particularly those unfamiliar with CRD operations, are briefed on section-specific procedures (for example, how to issue evacuation alerts).
-These procedures should be documented so that there is, at a minimum, a transfer of responsibilities in written format.
+These procedures should be documented so that there is at least a transfer of responsibilities in written format.

-Continue the best practice of formal and informed staff transitions, when new staff are rotated into EOC positions.
+Continue the best practice of formal and thorough staff transitions when new staff are rotated into EOC positions.

-Continue to document and refine the temporary access pass process that operations manages (the CRD process has been noted as a provincial best practice).
+Continue to document and refine the temporary access pass process managed by operations (the CRD process has been noted as a provincial best practice).